pyalarmdotcom/alarmdotcom/README.md

       required: false
       type: string

     #  The three options below are not available on all systems/providers.
-Check your web portal to see which options are available during arming, and leave the parameter out or set it to "false" if it is not available.
+Also, some combinations of these options are incompatible.
+If arming does not work with some options, please check that you are able to arm via the web portal using those same options.

     force_bypass:
       description: Specifies when to use the "force bypass" setting when arming.
 Accepted values are "home", "away", "false" (never), "true" (always).